jackdoe/rochefort/README.md

 ```

 ### parameters
-* buckets: number of filers per storagePrefix
+* buckets: number of filers per namespace
-* root: root directory, files will be created at `root/storagePrefix||default/append.%d.raw`
+* root: root directory, files will be created at `root/namespace||default/append.%d.raw`
 * bind: address to bind to

 dont forget to mount persisted root directory